easybiblabs/api-client-php/README.md

 ### Token storage

 Tokens might be stored in session or in a database.
-For a session implementation, you might use something like the following pseudocode:
+For a session implementation, you might use something like the following:

 ```php
 class SessionTokenStore implements \EasyBib\Api\Client\Session\TokenStore\TokenStoreInterface